 For those of you who require more than lying on a lounger in the sun, there are a numerous activities to be enjoyed, which can be booked through a number of tour operators in Kalkan:

-The Kalkan Dive Centre can also be found at the Kalamar Bay Beach Club where a whole range of diving and water sports (jet ski, banana tube, ringos and water skiing) can be enjoyed.
+Scuba diving is available at the Kalkan Dive Centre that can be found at the Kalamar Bay Beach Club where a whole range of diving and water sports (jet ski, banana tube, ringos and water skiing) can be enjoyed.
 See their website https://kalkandiving.com/

 Sea kayaking in Kekova where along the shoreline are Byzantine ruins partly submerged by the sea, called the Sunken City.

 Paragliding is available near Kas and can be booked through a number of the tour operators in Kalkan, this includes your transfer to and from Kas.

 Water tubing and rafting is available outside Saklikent Gorge (Hidden City) which is the second-largest (20 km-long) gorge in Europe, the longest and deepest gorge in Turkey.
 It is a spectacular place, with sculpted walls soaring high above.
 Four km. of the gorge is walkable after April when most of the snow from the Taurus Mountains has melted and passed through the gorge on its way to the Xanthos River.
 Summer is the best time to visit as the canyon is deliciously cool and shady with cold water.
 Several tour operators in Kalkan offer tours to Saklikent Gorge, often in conjunction with a visit to Tlos.